 Best recipe for Sweet Potato Biscuits

-Adding sweet potatoes to biscuits like when adding to cornbread or a yeast bread, provides a natural sweetness along with a velvety texture to a Southern classic.
+Adding sweet potatoes to biscuits provides a natural sweetness along with a velvety texture to a Southern classic.
 A unique and tasty twist to a traditional buttermilk biscuit.

-Although buttermilk biscuits will always be a classic, it’s fun to switch things up every now and then.
-This sweet potato biscuit recipe or even these cheddar bay biscuits are a great alternative to a traditional biscuit.
+Made from scratch Southern-style breads and biscuits are my sweet spot.
+Although My favorite quick buttermilk drop biscuits will always be a classic, it’s fun to switch things up every now and then.
+This sweet potato biscuit recipe is a great alternative to a traditional biscuit.

-One of the unique things about this easy recipe is the addition of chopped pecans in contrast with the fluffy texture of the biscuit itself.
-They are scrumptious on their own with a little butter, but pretty tasty with a drizzle of honey.
+One of the unique things about these easy sweet potato biscuits is the addition of chopped pecans that contrast with the fluffy texture of the biscuit itself.

 - Sweet Potatoes – you will need about 3 medium sweet potatoes to get 2 ½ cups of mashed sweet potatoes for this recipe.
 They need to be cold when added, so cook these in advance.